jobs-at/coding-exercise-frontend/README.md

    * Forking the repository into your github account (preferred).
    * If for whatever reason you do not have a Github account run `git clone https://github.com/jobs-at/coding-exercise.git coding-exercise` to clone the repository to your machine.
 2. Run `cd coding-exercise` to change to the project folder.
+3. Run `composer install` to install all PHP dependencies.
-3. Copy the content of `.env.example` to `.env` file.
+4. Copy the content of `.env.example` to `.env` file.
-4. Run `php artisan generate:key` to generate the necessary application key which will be put automatically into you `.env` file.
+5. Run `php artisan generate:key` to generate the necessary application key which will be put automatically into you `.env` file.
-5. Run `php artisan serve` to startup the development server.
+6. Run `php artisan serve` to startup the development server.
-6. Open http://localhost:8000/ in your browser.
+7. Open [http://localhost:8000/](http://localhost:8000/) in your browser.

 ## Frontend development

 The frontend build requires you to have Node installed.
 If you do not yet have Node installed, you can download and install it from [here](https://nodejs.org/en/download/).
 On MacOSX you can use `brew install node` as well.
-Check your installation with `node -v`.
+Check your installation with `node -v` which should print the current node version.
 You are free to use either `npm` or `yarn` as package manager for the frontend.

 Now run

+1. `npm install` to install all frontend dependencies.
-`npm run watch`

-to build the frontend and make it watching your files for any changes.
+2. `npm run watch` to build the frontend and make it watching your files for any changes.
-This process will automatically detect any changes to frontend resources like HTML, SCSS and JS so that you only have to reload your browser window after a change.
+This process will automatically detect any changes to frontend resources like Vue SFC, HTML, SCSS and JS so that you only have to reload your browser window after a change.

 ## Database